Click here to learn more about citizen’s arrests in California under Penal Code 837, as well as how the Simmrin Law Group can help.

 Speak to a Lawyer After Making a Citizen’s Arrest

 Did you make a citizen’s arrest under the authority of Penal Code 837?
-If you are facing criminal charges after the arrest, you can contact us for help.
+If you face criminal charges after the arrest, you can contact us for help.
 Allow the Simmrin Law Group to assess your legal situation right now.
 Just contact our criminal defense lawyers in Los Angeles.
-We’ll review your case with a free consultation.
+We will review your case with a free consultation.